JosephOkumu/social-media-app03/README.md

     - [Contributors](#contributors)

 ## Description
 A web forum application that enables user communication through posts and comments.
-Users can register, create posts with images, comment, and interact through likes/dislikes.
-Posts can be categorized and filtered.
+Users can register using a `Username`, `Email`, `GitHub`, or `Google` account.
+After registration, they can create posts with images, comment on discussions, and engage through likes and dislikes.
+Posts can also be categorized and filtered for easier navigation.